-Our warranties are reserved for the original purchaser ONLY.
+Our warranties are reserved for the original purchaser who has purchased from WNDR directly or from an authorized third-party reseller ONLY.
+All warranty returns must be sent back to the point of purchase.
 All warranty returns must be supported by a copy of the original proof of purchase or order number.
-If the original proof of purchase or order number cannot be provided or found internally, we will use the manufacturing date as the start of the warranty period.
+If the original proof of purchase or order number cannot be provided or found internally, the warranty period will commence on the manufacturing date.

 If we have the means, we reserve the right to repair items prior to replacing them.
 Items will be repaired or replaced if, upon inspection by a member of our team, they are found to be defective in materials or workmanship.
 Upon receipt of customer’s properly completed warranty claim forms, WNDR will review and, if approved, issue a RMA # to the customer.
 WNDR warrants products to be free from defects in materials and workmanship for a period of one (1) year from the original date of purchase.